dongresource/UnityPackFF/README.md

 Their logic is already in the library as of my first commit to this project (`7ca8bcb5`).
 Both were written with reference to the source code of older versions of Disunity.

-They might be of use to anyone trying to implement support for Academy assets; generation of new FF-compatible asset bundles or modification of existing ones.
+They might be of use to anyone trying to implement generation of new FF-compatible asset bundles or modification of existing ones.

 `proto_extract.py` only loads the asset bundle's type tree so it's browsable interactively if the script is `import`ed or run with `ipython`'s `%run` command.
 It does not decode the asset objects themselves.